-Using the rubric, we say that an image is ``culturally appropriate'' only if it satisfies all of the rubric criteria, receiving a positive label of 1.
-Otherwise, we say that an image is culturally inappropriate (label of 0).
+Using the rubric, we say that an image is ``culturally appropriate,'' receiving a label of 1, only if it satisfies all criteria.
+Otherwise, we say that an image is culturally inappropriate (label 0).
 While these final binary cultural appropriateness labels do not capture the subjective and contested nature of cultural representation, we adopt this aggregation function for its simplicity to calculate, and its direct comparability with participants' judgments.

 As a point of comparison, we also generated rubrics automatically, in line with common AI industry practices \cite{szymanski2024comparing,shankar2024who,chen2025multimodal}.
 Specifically, we prompted GPT-4o to produce evaluation criteria describing the ``most important visual characteristics that should be present or absent'' in culturally appropriate depictions of each artifact (details in Appendix \ref{apdx:rubric-comparisons}).
 To compare our community-informed rubrics with the automatically generated rubrics, the first author worked with community members on the research team to annotate each rubric, with the aim of identifying overlaps, divergences, and omissions relative to both our community-informed rubrics and our own knowledge of the artifacts.
 We then assessed each criterion for its alignment with community perspectives, and identified broader patterns in what LLM-generated rubrics captured or overlooked. \looseness=-1